haruyuki/cs-pound/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](COPYING) file for details.

-Pet rarity image atlas is copyright and property of [Chicken Smoothie](https://www.chickensmoothie.com).
+Pet rarity image atlas and pet images in generated images are copyright and property of [Chicken Smoothie](https://www.chickensmoothie.com).
 A local copy of the atlas is included in the repository to reduce traffic to Chicken Smoothie servers.